-‘Speed Kills’ the film loosely based on the life of of Don Aronow (‘Ben Aronoff’ in the movie) has been released on DVD and Blu-ray and is available from Amazon.
+‘Speed Kills’ the film loosely based on the life of Don Aronow (‘Ben Aronoff’ in the movie) has been released on Netflix US.

 American Don Aronow was a designer, builder and racer of speedboats.
 He launched Magnum Marine in Florida in 1966 and created the Cigarette, Donzi, Formula and Cary speedboats.

 His boats went on to win a whopping 350 offshore races and Aronow himself was a two-time world champion and three-time US champion of offshore racing.